daumler/davisdaumler.com/content/authors/admin/_index.md

 superuser: true
 ---

 Hi, I'm **Davis**!
 I am a sociologist at the University of Michigan who studies wealth and social mobility.
-My research advances our understanding of how population-level inequalities are reinforced by family-level dynamics---unfolding across multiple generations of American families.
+My research advances our understanding of how social inequalities are affected by changing family dynamics---unfolding across multiple generations of American families.
 {style="text-align: justify; margin-top: 0.75em; margin-left: 1.5em; margin-right: 1.5em;"}

 I am currently working on two broader projects.
 The first investigates how the timing of childhood poverty contributes to intergenerational inequalities.
-And the second explores the process by which families accumulate wealth and the larger shift in society's reliance on household finances as a *de facto* safety net.
+And the second explores the process by which families accumulate wealth and the larger shift in society's reliance on household finances as a de facto safety net.
 {style="text-align: justify; margin-left: 1.5em; margin-right: 1.5em;"}

 Outside of work, I love laughing and walking.
 I enjoy consuming pop culture and spicy food.
-And I'm a big fan of opening 40 tabs of *New Yorker* articles, avoiding them for days, and having to close ~38 tabs of *New Yorker* articles.
+And I'm a big fan of opening 40 tabs of *New Yorker* articles, reading one, avoiding the rest for days, and being forced to close them all in defeat.
 {style="text-align: justify; margin-left: 1.5em; margin-right: 1.5em;"}

 {{< cta-center cta_text="DOWNLOAD CV" cta_link="/CV" cta_new_tab="true" >}}